behollder/i3-different-kblayouts/README.md

 # i3-different-kblayouts
-i3wm python scripts for different keyboard layouts for each window
+i3wm python script for different keyboard layouts for each window